You want to stop that negative voice in your head.

-You’re ready for the negative self-talk and second-guessing yourself to stop
+You’re ready for the negative self-talk and beating yourself up to stop.

-Imagine how free it would feel if you spoke, wrote, and coached what’s authentic to you- and not have that pit in your stomach when you hit ‘publish,’ worrying if people will “get” you, not like you (or worse- simply ignore you).
+Imagine how free it would feel if you spoke, wrote, and coached what’s authentic to you- and not have that pit in your stomach when you hit ‘publish,’ worrying if people will “get” you, afraid they won’t like you, or worse- simply ignore you.

 What if you stopped trying to fit into other people’s boxes (partner, coach, daughter, business owner…) and instead followed your own instincts.